This page was last updated on 2/1/2021. Please check back frequently for updates.

 The ASCO Research Community Forum has compiled resources to help support oncology researchers in dealing with the COVID-19 pandemic.
 This is a rapidly evolving situation and these resources will be updated on a regular basis.
 If you have a resource you would like to share, please e-mail ASCO Research Community Forum staff.

-Throughout April and May, ASCO hosted two webinar series to share important information and answer participant questions about the management of cancer and blood disorders during the COVID-19 pandemic.
-Recordings will remain available through June for those who would like to review a session.
+In April and May 2020, ASCO hosted two webinar series to share important information and answer participant questions about the management of cancer and blood disorders during the COVID-19 pandemic.
+Recordings will remain available for those who would like to review sessions.

 - Recordings from the ASCO-ONS Webinar Series: Caring for People with Cancer during COVID-19 Pandemic